DK1209/Movie-Recommendation-System/README.md

 # Movies-App
-An application that gives the overview, thumbnail and rating of the movie searched.
+An application that gives the movie's overview, thumbnail and rating searched, as well as recommending similar movies of that genre.
 Using Javascript (DOM manipulation).